-To improve the health and healthcare for Vietnamese people – especially the poor, marginalized and vulnerable population groups though leading-edge research, training, innovation, and dissemination
+- To improve the health and healthcare of Vietnamese people – especially the poor, marginalized and vulnerable populations, through leading-edge research, training, innovation, and dissemination.

-To design, execute, and rigorously evaluate innovative models of health promotion, healthcare delivery, clinical trials, and new intervention and treatment technologies using state-of-the-art research methods, both experimental, observational and statistical modeling
+- To design, execute, and rigorously evaluate novel models of health promotion, healthcare delivery, clinical trials, and innovative interventions and treatment technologies using state-of-the-art research methods, including experimental, observational and statistical modeling.

-To prepare the next generation of high-caliber healthcare researchers and professionals in Vietnam and internationally through research, training, and mentoring support
+- To prepare the next generation of high-caliber healthcare researchers and professionals in Vietnam and internationally through research, training, and mentorship.

 Scientific excellence and integrity;